 Visual Script is an in-build binary asset that contains a graph with visual script nodes, properties and metadata.
 This graph is processed and executed at runtime by the engine.
-To create new Visual Script simply navigate to the Content directory, right-click and select option New -> Visual Script.
-Then specify it's name and confirm with Enter.
+To create a new Visual Script simply navigate to the Content directory, right-click and select option New -> Visual Script.
+Then specify its name and confirm with Enter.

-Now, editor allows you to pick the type of the visual script.
+Now, the editor allows you to pick the type of the visual script.
 You're asset will inherit from the specified base class.
-The default option is Script which fits in the most cases.
+The default option is Script which fits in most cases.
 You can also try extending Actor or any other type.
 Including custom game C++ and C# types for more robust scripting.

 Visual Script editor window

 - Toolstrip - utility buttons such as saving or undo control